 The Real Cost of Adding an Engine to Your Bicycle – And Which One is Best

 1817.
-That was the year that the first bicycle was made.* * *Get entered for this ...
+That was the year that the first bicycle was made.double your entries NOW for ...

 1817.
 That was the year that the first bicycle was made.